 The Criminal Division, under the leadership of Assistant U.S. Attorney Tracy L. Perzel, serves as the prosecutorial arm of the U.S. Department of Justice in the District of Minnesota.
 The 40 Assistant U.S. Attorneys in the Criminal Division prosecute violations of federal criminal law.
 To accomplish that task, the lawyers, along with paralegals, legal assistants and others, work closely with grand juries as well as local, state, and federal investigative agencies.

-The Criminal Division is divided into three sections: The Fraud and Public Corruption Section, led by Assistant U.S. Attorney Timothy C. Rank, focuses on major mail, wire, and bank fraud cases as well as tax evasion, health care and mortgage fraud, investment scams, environmental crime, and public and private corruption cases.
+The Criminal Division is divided into four sections: The Fraud and Public Corruption Section, led by Assistant U.S. Attorney Timothy C. Rank, focuses on major mail, wire, and bank fraud cases as well as tax evasion, health care and mortgage fraud, investment scams, environmental crime, and public and private corruption cases.

 The Major Crimes and Priority Prosecutions Section, led by Assistant U.S. Attorney Karen B. Schommer, handles terrorism cases, cybercrime, child exploitation, human trafficking, immigration violations, identity theft, bank robberies, federal program fraud, and federal crime in Indian Country.